cioportfolio/photofinish/docs/index.md

 For this challenge we can use some computer vision tools called "OpenCV".
 This can work with lots of programing languages, including Python.

 The are many online tutorials for working with OpenCV.
 First we need to install the OpenCV software.
 You can search for your own instructions or you can try the examples below.
 The instructions usually include some steps to do a quick check that things are working.
 Skipping these steps is not a good idea.
-They don't take very long todo and, if there is a problem, it will save you from wasting loads of time and frustration later on:
+They don't take very long to do and, if there is a problem, it will save you from wasting loads of time and frustration later on:

 ### Install OpenCV on a Raspberry Pi